NaCI/Kotlin_Android_Tutorials/kotlinCoroutinesUdemyClass/README.md

 Until there is no specific declaration made, coroutines uses outer scopes data.

-> *withContext* block checks for cancellation signal on the begining and the end of the code lines
+> *withContext* block checks for cancellation signal on the beginning and the end of the code lines

 > **IMPORTANT NOTE: **NonCancellable is designed for withContext exclusively!